 The first one is related to a specific period.
 For example, KPIs that are only relevant in winter (e. g. de-icing time or de-icing pads) or especially during the summer peak.

 The other sort helps to track specific (short-term) corporate or project goals.
 Accordingly, once the project is completed, the KPI is no longer of essential relevance.

 Dynamic KPIs should account for approximately 30% of your KPIs.
 Worth to mention, that it is, of course, essential to keep these KPIs dynamic.
 That means exchanging them from time to time.

 A small amount of 10% of your KPIs should be dedicated to testing new things.
 This is your playground.
 Try new KPIs, new concepts, new ideas, and visualizations.

 I always like to call this part the innovation lab.
 Things can and should go wrong here.
 Not every KPI you test will be a future cornerstone of your operations.

-Accordingly, it is important to gather feedback from users and stakeholders continuously.
-Is a new KPI providing value?
+Accordingly, it is essential to gather feedback from users and stakeholders continuously.
+For example, is a new KPI providing value?
 Does it help to improve?
-What’s positive and what’s negative?
+What’s positive and what’s harmful?

 And in case a new KPIs turns out to support the staff, you can use it as dynamic or even Evergreen KPI.